Is it for you?

 - be juniors or seniors at the beginning of the next academic year.

-- plan to be enrolled as full-time students during both semesters of ASF-funding at the nominating institution.
+- plan to be enrolled full-time during both semesters of ASF funding at the nominating institution.

 How do you work with the NFP?

 Students may not apply directly for an Astronaut Scholarship Foundation award.
-JHU nomination is required through a campus selection process (JHU may nominate up to two candidates).
+JHU nomination is required through a campus selection process (JHU may nominate two candidates in 2023).

-Faculty members may contact Dr. Barry directly to initiate a nomination, or students may contact Dr. Barry to inquire about the nomination process.
+Faculty members may contact NFP directly to initiate a nomination, or students may contact NFP to inquire about the nomination process.
 Astronaut applicants work closely with us for the duration of the application process.

-The timeline gives an overview of the application process.
-Your first step is to complete a Word Document: pre-app form and meet one-on-one with Dr. Barry.
-In preparation, have a closer look below for more resources to learn about the Astronaut Scholarship.
+The timeline gives an overview of the application process and when to reach out to us.
+In preparation, see “have a closer look” below for more resources about the Astronaut Scholarship.

 Are you competitive?

-The award is made primarily on the basis of merit, though financial need may be considered.
+The award is made primarily on the basis of merit, though financial need may be considered “given equally qualified nominees.”
 A competitive applicant has an unusually strong research record and demonstrates intellectual daring — initiative and creativity that has been noticed by a faculty member and/or research mentor.
 (NB: Special consideration is not given to aeronautical/astronautical engineering students or those intending to pursue careers as astronauts.)

 In the campus selection process, as in the ASF selection process, emphasis is placed upon an applicant’s demonstrated potential or ability, as well as drive to do research and develop new ideas, inventions, and technology.

-Applicants seeking a nomination must complete the following materials:
+Applicants seeking a nomination must submit the following materials:

-- Personal Statement: Students must compose and submit a short statement of personal interests, activities, hobbies, and goals (not to exceed one page, 12-point font).
-The narrative letter supporting the nomination form should give examples of the involvement and commitment of the student to their studies beyond the formal classroom setting as shown on the transcript.
+- Personal Statement: Students must compose and submit a short statement of personal interests, activities, and goals (not to exceed one page, 12-point font).
 Research accomplishments and creativity should be highlighted.

 - Curriculum vitae or résumé (max 2 pages).

-- Official academic transcripts: Include official transcripts from all post-secondary institutions attended.
+- Academic transcripts: Include transcripts from all post-secondary institutions attended (unofficial are acceptable).

-- Two letters of nomination: Two strong letters of nomination must be submitted, one by the nominating professor and the other by an additional faculty member at the student’s institution.
-Ideally, the nominating faculty will know the student well enough to identify research achievements as well as a special drive or talent that foreshadows a creative career leading to the advancement of scientific knowledge and technology.
+- Two letters of recommendation: Two strong recommendations must be submitted, one by the nominating professor at the student’s institution and the other by an additional faculty member in a STEM field.
+The nominating faculty member should know the student well enough to identify research achievements as well as a special drive or talent that foreshadows a creative career leading to the advancement of scientific knowledge and technology.